Discrete-Time Dynamical Systems

 • side-effect free

-A function that is closed does not respond to its enclosing environment.
-This makes it easier to understand the function’s behavior.
-Additionally, programmers care about changes to that environment.
+A pure function is also side-effect free: executing it does not modify the environment in which it runs.
 Examples of environmental modification include changing the value of a nonlocal variable, writing data to a file, or communicating with a computer peripheral.
-A function is side-effect free if it executing it does not modify the environment in which it runs.
 This is often a desirable property, yet producing side effects is often desirable as well.
 Later sections return to this problem.
+Our first task, however, will be to implement a pure function.

 Planning the Implementation